coda/packs-sdk/docs/guides/blocks/sync-tables/dynamic.md

 ## Stable identifiers

-A sync table schema requires that you set both a `primary` and `id` property, which determine the display name and unique ID for a row respectively.
+A sync table schema requires that you set both the `displayProperty` and `idProperty` fields, which determine the display name and unique ID for a row respectively.
 Some APIs provide predictable values that can serve these roles, like a task object with a consistent `name` and `id` field in addition to a variable number of custom fields.
 However other datasets may contain only custom fields, and it's not clear which if any of them can be used this way.

 There currently isn't a good solution for dealing with datasets without stable, unique IDs for each row.
 It's possible to use a generated row number, hash, or random string to act as the unique ID, but those aren't guaranteed to remain stable across syncs.
 Without a stable identifier some of the features of a sync table, such as companion columns and @-references, won't work correctly.